UPDATE: Lots of new restrictions added and the descriptions have been updated for easy understanding.

 Create new DWORD NoActiveDesktop and set its value to 1

-17. Restricting adding/removing items to/from Toolbars
+17. Restricting adding or removing items from Toolbars

 Go to following key: